 Purpose

-BSR will award up to £200 for UK-based, up to £500 for European-based conference travel, and up to £750 for conference travel in the rest of the world.
-In the case of research visits (or combined conference and research visit), BSR will award up to £500 for UK-based and £1000 for non-UK-based research activity.
+BSR will award up to £300 for national and up to £800 for international travel.
+In the case of research visits BSR will award up to £500 for national and up to £1000 for international research activity.

 Eligibility

-This travel award is intended to assist those in the `early stage' of their careers; that is an academic post-doctorate position, transitioning to an established independent researcher, or new to an industrial role.
-(PhD students, please see student travel award.)
+Eligibility is limited to researchers who have completed their PhD and who are at the early stage of their careers; that is an academic post-doctorate position, transitioning to an established independent researcher, or new to an industrial role.
+PhD students should instead apply through our student travel award scheme.

 There are no eligibility rules based on years of post-doctoral experience or whether the applicant holds a permanent position.
 Consideration will be given to applicants who have taken a non-standard career path after their primary degree.
 Applications are also welcomed from candidates who wish to re-establish themselves after a career break or any other period of absence from active research.

-Please note applicants may only apply for one travel award in any 12 month period.
+Applicants may only apply for one travel award in any 12-month period.
 Individuals may receive no more than one award within a 3-year period.

 Application